thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 - [ ] All images must have appropriate alt tags - extra great if you include all text that appears eg English and Māori translation text in a lot of company logos in NZ. [empty `alt=""` can be appropriate](http://osric.com/chris/accidental-developer/2012/01/when-should-alt-text-be-blank/)
 - [ ] If relevant, icons include an accessible label with the `<title>` SVG tag
 - [ ] html element has attribute `lang="en-nz"`
-- [ ] Make sure you have called the tab focus function in utils js file
+- [ ] If you have used outline: 0 anywhere make sure you have called the tab focus function in utils js file or any other alternative style for focus state.
 - [ ] Screen reader only text for links with images/icons only
 - [ ] Form fields are inside the label element
 - [ ] Form error messages should be inside label element